pkozul/ha-floorplan/Floorplan tutorial.md

-# Creating your own floorplan from scratch #
+# Creating your own custom floorplan-file from scratch #

-This is a short guide to creating your own floorplan.
+This is a short guide to creating your own floorplan-file, based on your own home.

 Recommended resources:
 - [Inkscape](https://inkscape.org/en/) for editing your floorplan